namakayo/Namina/README.md

 | outline | Click: Toggle outline, Hold: Set outline color to the color picker |
 | download | Download your epic art |

-Tip: Generally, you want to diaable outline when drawing and enable when about to export.
+Tip: Generally, you want to disable outline when drawing and enable when about to export.
 Generating outline is quite laggy.